georgenorman/lab-kit-js/README.md

 * **templateId** - ID of the element containing the raw HTML code to render.
 * **heading** - Optional heading text

-### Code Example tag
+### ▶ Code Example tag

-The &lt;lk-code-example&gt; tag renders an optional heading and comment, followed by a &lt;code&gt; block with the XML escaped text extracted from the element with the specified templateId.
+The `<lk-code-example>` tag renders an optional heading and comment, followed by a &lt;code&gt; block with the XML escaped text extracted from the element with the specified templateId.
 The code block used to render the example also uses a primitive syntax highlighter (which is a bit buggy).

 CSS example: